Why Do Cats Drool?

 When Should I Be Concerned With My Cat Drooling?

 As we said before, drooling in cats can be something that is completely normal.
 However, a sudden change in your cat’s drooling behavior is something to look into.
-If your cat can’t seem to turn it off or it’s happening without stimulation like petting another cause needs to be found.
+If your cat can’t seem to turn it off or it’s happening without stimulation (like petting) another cause needs to be found.
 Abnormal drooling can be concerning especially if it’s in conjunction with other signs.
 Drool that is blood tinged or foul smelling can indicate an infection, dental disease, trauma, or oral cancer.
 Foreign objects that have been stuck for a while can also produce blood or smell.
-Other symptoms like lethargy, weight loss, decreased appetite or increased water consumption should be checked out as well.
+Other symptoms like lethargy, weight loss, decreased appetite, or increased water consumption should be checked out as well.

 What To Do If My Cat Won’t Stop Drooling

-If you notice your cat is drooling uncontrollably without stimulation from relaxation, petting, or food you should start to hunt down the cause.
+If you notice your cat is drooling uncontrollably without stimulation from relaxation, petting, or food, you should start to hunt down the cause.
 First you’ll want to check your cat’s mouth, if she’ll let you, for foreign objects, trauma, dental disease, etc. Don’t get bit!
 Get someone to help you or take her to the vet.
 If you find something concerning in her mouth, can’t do the exam, or suspect your cat ingested something nasty, get her to your vet.
 They can help pinpoint the cause of your cat’s drooling so that you can work on getting her dried up.

 How Can I Prevent My Cat From Drooling?

 The best way to prevent unwanted drooling in your cat is by visiting your veterinarian regularly.
-Your vet will help you take care of your kitty’s mouth to prevent dental disease and give you guidance on prevention of other illnesses like viral infections and kidney disease.
+Your vet will help you take care of your kitty’s mouth to prevent dental disease and give you guidance on prevention of other illnesses, like viral infections and kidney disease.
 Make sure your cat’s space is clear of any toxic substances and that their toys are chew proof.
 You can try to reduce motion sickness and anxiety by getting your cat used to the car with frequent, short trips or by covering the carrier in a breathable blanket to block out the scariness.
-Keeping your kitty indoors or in a secure enclosure when outside will help prevent many traumas and always have lots of fresh water available to keep your cat cool and hydrated.
-Those are the ways to prevent abnormal drooling in our cats, but normal drooling really can’t be prevented unless you want to stop loving on your cat and who wants that?!
+Keeping your kitty indoors or in a secure enclosure when outside will help prevent many traumas.
+Always have lots of fresh water available to keep your cat cool and hydrated.
+Those are the ways to prevent abnormal drooling in our cats, but normal drooling really can’t be prevented unless you want to stop loving on your cat - who wants that?!

 Why Does My Cat Drool When I Pet Him or Her?